GoogleCloudPlatform/community/tutorials/embedded-c-getting-started/index.md

 ``git clone https://github.com/espressif/esp-google-iot --recurse-submodules``

-Recuse submodules is important because you will need the Google IoT Core Embedded C SDK which is included in the repository as a submodule.
+Recuse submodules is important because you will need the IoT Core Embedded C SDK which is included in the repository as a submodule.

 ## Connecting an ESP32 to Cloud IoT Core